 (If the trouble is that the portal won’t load or won’t let you in, not a data rejection, that’s a different problem: see SES.HOSPEDAJES not working.
 And to understand the platform end to end, there’s the complete SES.HOSPEDAJES guide.)

-The two moments SES can reject you
+The two moments SES.HOSPEDAJES can reject you

 First moment: rejection on submission

 This rejection happens within seconds, before the Ministry has even looked at the guest’s data.
 SES returns a numeric error code immediately on submission.
 If you see one of these, the entire submission was rejected and no guest was registered.
+The second column reproduces the Ministry’s own wording, in Spanish as the service returns it: the full catalogue of codes sits in section 5 of the web service specification, which you download from inside the portal1.

 | Code | What SES says | Common cause | Fix |